Batteries

 - A description of the dialog, and the procedure for defining a battery,

-- A descritpion of the technologies and their properties.
+- A description of the technologies and their properties.

 Model choice justification

-We have developed a non conventional battery model, trying to avoid the pitfalls which arise in a number of existing PV software: either an extreme simplification, which can only lead to rough evaluations of the system behavior, or adjusted models based on numerous (often interrelated) parameters whose physical meaning is often not clear to the user.
-The required parameters are rarely mentioned on datasheets, or practically necessitate a complete measurement of each battery used.
-We have therefore tried to fulfill the following criteria :
+We have developed a non-conventional battery model that avoids pitfalls found in many existing PV software packages: either extreme simplifications that lead to rough system evaluations, or overly adjusted models based on numerous interrelated parameters whose physical meaning is often unclear to users.
+Required parameters are rarely provided in datasheets or typically require complete measurements of each battery.
+We have therefore aimed to fulfill the following criteria:

-- The model should be presented to the user in a rather simple manner, involving à priori only "explicit" parameters specific to each battery: type of technology, voltage, number of elements, nominal capacity, possible internal resistance and Faradic efficiency, ageing properties.
+- The model should be presented in a relatively simple manner, involving only "explicit" parameters specific to each battery: technology type, voltage, number of elements, nominal capacity, internal resistance, Faradic efficiency, and aging properties.

 - Most of these parameters should be available from the detailed datasheets.
 Others are predefined, specific to each technology.